Dart-Code/Website/_docs/configuring-path-and-environment-variables.md

 ## macOS

 The most reliable place to set `PATH`s seems to be in a file inside the `/etc/path.d/` folder.
-It doesn't matter what you call the file as all files inside this folder will be processes for paths.
-For example you may wish to create a file at `/etc/path.d/dart` and add paths to your SDK(s) (one-per-line).
+It doesn't matter what you call the file as all files inside this folder will be processed for paths.
+For example, you may wish to create a file at `/etc/path.d/dart` and add paths to your SDK(s) (one-per-line).

 Setting environment variables in a way that applies in all cases [appears to be complicated](https://stackoverflow.com/a/5444960) so you may wish to install your Android SDK in the default location to avoid the need to set `ANDROID_HOME`.